-One of the best wildlife adventure opportunities in India is a tiger safari in the dense forests of the Western Ghats.
+One of India’s best wildlife adventure opportunities is a tiger safari in the dense forests of the Western Ghats.

-Bandipur, Nagarhole, Wayanad and Mudumalai are four national parks spread across 3 states of India.
-Together this interconnected group of national parks form the largest free habitat of tigers in India and the whole world.
+Bandipur, Nagarhole, Wayanad, and Mudumalai are four national parks spread across 3 states of India.
+Together this interconnected group of national parks forms the largest free habitat of tigers in India and the world.
 About 570 tigers are estimated to live in these jungles.

 The unapologetically wild terrain of Bandipur was once the hunting destination of the royal family of Mysuru.
 It is now a national park and tiger reserve which constantly battles the ambition of mankind that threatens to encroach into the forest area.

-It is an ecological hotspot where one can find peahens, antelopes, monkeys, elephants and many exotic wild species.
-Among carnivores you are likely to spot sloth bears, leopards and black panthers besides the beautiful royal Bengal tiger.
+It is an ecological hotspot where one can find peahens, antelopes, monkeys, elephants, and many exotic wild species.
+You are likely to spot sloth bears, leopards, and black panthers besides the beautiful royal Bengal tiger among carnivores.

-The Jungle Lodges resort is a public private partnership venture of the Karnataka government and tiger tops.
-These group of eco-resorts provide the most ethical adventure opportunities in the wilderness of Karnataka.
+The Jungle Lodges resort is a public-private partnership venture of the Karnataka government and tiger tops.
+This group of eco-resorts provides the most ethical adventure opportunities in the wilderness of Karnataka.

 A one-night stay package comes with three wholesome meals and 6 hours of wildlife safari spread into two sessions.
-The first session starts in the afternoon at 3:30pm.
+The first session starts at 3:30 pm.

-Tigers are elusive creatures which remain in the deep forests away from the tourist eyes.
+Tigers are elusive creatures that remain in the deep forests away from the tourist’s eyes.
 Their stripes help them to camouflage in the dense jungle.

-Spotted deer and sambar playing around freely is a sight to behold, but also indicates that the predators are not around.
+Spotted deer and sambar playing around freely is a sight to behold and indicates that the predators are not around.

 The best time of the year to spot the tiger is between February and May, before the monsoon.
 The dry and hot weather forces the tigers out of the dense jungles to come to the lakes for quenching their thirst.